Visit Puerto Rico: exploring the east coast of the Island of Enchantment

 Ideas with kids: we always travel with a few coloring books for the rare moment we need them.
 Also, with our oldest starting home-schooling, we will be bringing his laptop and lessons when traveling, so homework is perfect for waiting out the random Puerto Rican storm.

-Where to stay when you visit Puerto Rico: El Conquistador Resort
+Where to stay to visit Puerto Rico: El Conquistador Resort

 With so many options for travelers, from AirBNB to resorts, there’s a lot to consider when choosing accommodations.
 Things we look for as a family are proximity to sites we want to visit as well as immediate access to the outdoors, both in terms of pools and nature.